Professor Norm Matloff

 The one C++/Thrust construct new to many programmers will be functors, which are simply callable versions of C structs.
 Reading an example or two will be enough for you to write your own functors.

 See my open source book on parallel programming for details on writing Thrust code.
 The Thrust chapter can be read without referring to any other material in the book.
+Also, see the examples developed by the Thrust team.

 Older GPUs can handle only single-precision numbers, and even the newer ones may have speed issues with double-precision.
 R, on the other hand, does not accommodate single-precision code well.
 Accordingly, the code uses typedef to choose double or float, based on whether the GPU compiler flag is set.